May 22, 2023

 Just install WordPress and start building.
 After the installation, you will need to set up a theme and install some plugins for your website.

 WordPress is a content management system (CMS) that allows users to easily create, manage, and modify website content using admin area specifically designed to be user-friendly.
 It doesn’t require users to understand coding to start using it.

-More than 30% of all websites on the internet use WordPress, thus, it makes WordPress the most well-known CMS on the market.
-It is used by massive media companies, such as The New York Times, MTV News and many others.
+More than 30% of all websites on the internet use WordPress.
+Thus, it makes WordPress one of the best CMS platforms on the market.
+It is used by massive media companies, such as The New York Times, MTV News, and many others.

 Keep in mind that there are two different WordPress platforms, namely WordPress.org and WordPress.com.
 It is important not to confuse both of them.

 WordPress.org is an open-source CMS.
 It is here where you can download the software and find plenty of free plugins and themes.
-It is also the one that you should choose if you want to create a website and have the ability to freely choose your own domain (you can get ideas using a domain name generator) and sign up for a web hosting service.
+It is also the one that you should choose if you want to create a website and have the ability to freely use a custom domain and sign up for a hosting service.

 Meanwhile, WordPress.com is a self-hosted version of WordPress.
 While it is easier to use, there are some limitations of how freely you can manage your content.

-Let’s have a look at some pros and cons that WordPress has:
+Let’s have a look at some of the benefits of using WordPress and its drawbacks: